 Cost Savings:

-It helps in saving the costs used for rehabilitating the damage caused by environmental hazards and disasters.
+It helps in saving the costs used for rehabilitating the damage caused by environmental hazards and so as disasters.
 If the protective measures or mitigation measures are taken before time.
 There will be reduction financial burden to manage the environmental hazard.

 Improved Resilience: